Convolutional and Deep Learning based techniques for Time Series Ordinal Classification: Proposed TSOC methods

 \subsubsection{O-ROCKET}

-ROCKET was a significant contribution to the state-of-the-art in TSC, as it was capable of achieving an excellent performance in a fraction of computational time.
-ROCKET applies to the input time series a large set of kernels generated with random properties: length $n$ is randomly sampled from $\{7, 9, 11\}$ with equal probability; weights $\mathbf{w}$ are sampled from a normal distribution, $w_k \sim \mathcal{N}(0, 1)$; bias $b$ is sampled from an uniform distribution, $b \sim \mathcal{U}(-1, 1)$; dilation $d = 2^x, x \sim \mathcal{U}(0, A), A = log_2 \frac{T - 1}{n - 1}$ where $T$ denotes the time series length, and $n$ the kernel length; and padding, which is denoted by $p$ and is applied or not with the same probability in each kernel.
-In the case it is applied, its value is computed with $p = (n-1) * d$.
+ROCKET is a significant contribution to the state-of-the-art in TSC, as it is capable of achieving excellent performance in a fraction of computational time.
+ROCKET applies to the input time series a large set of kernels generated with random properties: length $n$ is randomly sampled from $\{7, 9, 11\}$ with equal probability; weights are sampled from a normal distribution, $\forall w_k \in \mathbf{W}$,$w_k \sim \mathcal{N}(0, 1)$; bias $b$ is sampled from an uniform distribution, $b \sim \mathcal{U}(-1, 1)$; dilation $d = \lfloor 2^x\rfloor, x \sim \mathcal{U}(0, A), A = log_2 \frac{T - 1}{n - 1}$ where $T$ denotes the time series length, and $n$ the kernel length; and padding, which is denoted by $p$ and is applied or not with the same probability in each kernel.
+In the case it is applied, its value is computed with $p = ((n-1) * d)/2$.

-Once the kernel convolution is finished, two real-valued features are extracted from each kernel, one being the result of a Global Max Pooling (GMP), which consists in taking the highest value, and the second being the Proportion of Positives Values (PPV), being $\text{PPV} = \frac{1}{n} \sum_{i=0}^{n-1}[z_i > 0]$, where $z_i$ is the output of a single kernel convolution.
+Once the kernel convolution is finished, two real-valued features are extracted from each kernel.
+The first is derived from Global Max Pooling (GMP), which involves selecting the highest value.
+The second feature is the Proportion of Positives Values (PPV), being $\text{PPV} = \frac{1}{n} \sum_{i=0}^{n-1}[z_i > 0]$, where $z_i$ is the output of a single kernel convolution.
 Hence, PPV is a real value ranging from zero to one that represent the percentage of kernel convolutions that are greater than zero.
 These extracted features are then fed as input to the LogisticAT classifier.